aaronmagodi/student-magazine-article-submission-system/README.md

 ## 📜 License
 This project is for educational purposes under COMP1640.
-# student-magazine-submission-system
+# student-magazine-article-submission-system
-A secure, role-based web platform for managing student contributions to the university magazine — developed using Agile Scrum for COMP1640 (Enterprise Web Software Development). 🛠️ Built with teamwork, testing, and real-world web engineering best practices.
+A secure, role-based web platform for managing student contributions to the university magazine — developed using Agile Scrum for COMP1640 (Enterprise Web Software Development).